 I ended up giving myself at least a two-month crash course on all things FIRE (Financial Independence Retire Early).
 Turns out there’s an entire online community dedicated to FIRE.
 These people are the ultimate personal finance lifehackers.
 Money is used for freedom at a younger age instead of things or experiences.

 In this first post, I’ll quickly give you the gist of FIRE and then point you in the direction of the best resources I found after reading 100+ articles on this topic.
-In post two, I’ll summarize all my notes (fair warning: it will be long).
-And, in post three, I’ll outline my personal action plan.
+In future posts, I’ll summarize all my notes and outline my personal action plan.

 What is FIRE (Financial Independence Retire Early)?